the-deep-learners/study-group/weekly-work/week13/README.md

 * there are four relevant papers
 	* by two author sets
 	* all since 2015
-	* two of four Mannng co-authored with Kevin Clark
+	* two of four Manning co-authored with Kevin Clark
 		* one of the Clark & Manning papers involves deep reinforcement learning and is a Mention-Ranking model; Manning describes this approach in detail